arbh89/DropDownListChosen/README.md

             DataPlaceHolder="Type Here..."
 AllowSingleDeselect="true">
         </asp:DropDownListChosen>
 ```
 Bind items to your dropdown list either manually by adding ListItems to the DropDownListChosen or by binding to a DataSource.
-Datasource example can be found in the downloadable source code above.

 You're done!
 You can now work with your DropDownListChosen to find what options work best for you.
-I would love to hear some great feedback if you use this control on your site
+I would love to hear some great feedback if you use this control on your site.